VigilanciaOIIS/modulo_01/u2_autoeval.md

       newDiv.style.color = 'limegreen';
       // Set the inner HTML content for the new div newDiv.innerHTML = "<label>Todas son correctas.</label>";
-      // Append the new div to the result-container document.getElementById('result-container').appendChild(newDiv);
+      // Append the new div to the result-container-16 document.getElementById('result-container-16').appendChild(newDiv);
     }
   }
 }